 I started out my professional life as an environmental engineer but didn’t last long doing that.
 The work didn’t feel nearly deep enough and I still didn’t know how to make sense of a world paving over the planet with asphalt.
 Most of the productions of our culture, such as ads for chewing gum, remained bizarre to me.
 I was in a fair bit of emotional pain and I wanted a better way to understand what was going on.

 My studies complete, I came away in 1999 with a PhD in Environmental Studies and a couple of certificates to get me rolling as a psychotherapist.
 I had been in therapy myself for a number of years and had started practicing meditation and studying Buddhist psychology.
 With the goal of starting a private psychotherapy practice, I moved with my wife Jill Dunkley from Toronto to a little town in eastern Ontario called Perth.
 Among our reasons for moving here was our love for the rocky, forested, lake-filled land, where we hoped to build some close community, as well as a house.
-All these years later, we now live in our passive solar home on a little homestead in the vibrant community of Brooke Valley.
+All these years later, we now live in our passive solar home in the vibrant community of Brooke Valley.

 On the way here, I have been keeping up my work in ecopsychology.
-Among other activities, I published a number of scholarly and popular writings, began teaching an annual course on ecopsychology at the University of Vermont, and have been leading wilderness rites of passage with Jill.
+Among other activities, I published a number of scholarly and popular writings, began teaching an annual course on ecopsychology at the University of Vermont, and have been leading wilderness vigils with Jill.
 Now that I am relatively established in this neck of the woods, I want to roll out my efforts further still.
 I closed my therapy practice at the end of March 2020, which, as it happened, coincided with the beginning of the COVID-19 pandemic.
 Since then, I have been teaching on-line (e.g., Pacifica Graduate Institute's annual Certificate in Ecopsychology) and working on my next book.
 My first book, Radical Ecopsychology, was a scholarly work aimed at helping the field gain some serious intellectual and critical legs.
 For the new book, I want to preserve the seriousness but make it both accessible to a more popular audience and relevant to these fiery times.